mlzarathustra/ondes/README.md

 Programs (patches) are represented by YAML files.
 There are numerous examples included, but with YAML, it is easy to create new ones.

-It currently works on my system by using the `run` script in the main directory like this:
+It currently works on my system by using the `o` script in the main directory like this:

-        run -in 828 -out "main out" -ch1 octave -ch2 10
+        o -in 828 -out "main out" -ch1 octave -ch2 10

 You may need to use the tools provided (`midiInfo` and `audioInfo`) to figure out what to tell JavaSound for the -in and -out options above.
-Type `run` with no arguments for command line help.
+Type `o` with no arguments for command line help.

 Once you settle upon inputs and outputs, you may want to put them in the file `ondes-args` so you don't have to keep typing them.